Why complaints are important

 About the standards

-Each standard includes guiding principles for implementation that aim to provide direction for the design of effective complaint handling processes in all health service providers.
+Each standard includes guiding principles to provide direction for the design of effective complaint handling processes in all health service providers.
 Health service providers should develop their own performance indicators to measure success.
 Some standards have performance indicators in them, for example within three working days, and others do not and will need to be developed by the health service provider.

 A copy of the standards can be accessed here.

 Handling complaints well

 Complaint handling is an important part of being a safe and responsive health service.
 Providers with effective complaint-handling processes often resolve complaints quickly and easily.
 This creates opportunities to restore confidence in your services, improve quality through feedback and to prevent minor issues from escalating into major problems.

 Tips for good complaint handling

 Handling complaints well means engaging with your consumers about their concerns and understanding the resolutions they are seeking.
 Communication issues underpin most complaints we receive, and most complainants are simply looking for an explanation or apology.
 Another common motivation behind complaints is to prevent the same thing happening to others.
 This is why acknowledging complaints promptly and letting people know what's been done to prevent it happening again is so important.